This article has links to products and services we love, which we may make commission from.

 Consider a day trip to a 40-foot waterfall with a 16-foot plunge!

-The Cascade in Melrose is less than 30-minute drive from Boston and offers lots of green space if you fancy a hike with your partner.
+The Cascade in Melrose is less than a 30-minute drive from Boston and offers lots of green space if you fancy a hike with your partner.

 Sail to Salem